top of page

 • Where have I ignored my instincts because I wanted to believe the best in someone?

-• What patterns have I seen—repeatedly—that contradict my hopeful story about someone?
+• What patterns have I seen repeatedly that contradict my hopeful narrative about someone?

 • How can I honor my integrity without abandoning my boundaries?

-Being someone who lives with integrity in a world that often rewards performance over character is hard.
-But you’re not here to match that world—you’re here to change it.
+Living with integrity in a world that often prioritizes performance over character is challenging.
+But you’re not here to conform to that world—you’re here to change it.

 ✨ Keep shining.
 Keep showing up.
 Keep choosing integrity.
 Even when it’s hard.
 Especially then.